Rufus Bullock: Death and legacy

 Bullock died in Albion, New York, in 1907 and was buried in Mt.
 Albion Cemetery nearby.

 Bullock has had both detractors and admirers.
 According to the New Georgia Encyclopedia, he was the last progressive governor of Georgia until Jimmy Carter.

 He is the only governor of Georgia since 1850 of whom there is no portrait in the Georgia State Capitol.

+Margaret Mitchell, in her novel, Gone with the Wind, included comments relating to Bullock.